pulp-platform/snitch_cluster/docs/ug/tutorial.md

 If you make changes to the hardware, you probably also want to physically implement it to estimate the PPA impact of your modifications.
 We currently support two physical implementation flows:

-- a proprietary flow using GF12 technology and Synopsys Fusion Compiler
+- a proprietary (nonfree) flow using GF12 technology and Synopsys Fusion Compiler
 - a fully open-source flow using IHP130 technology and open-source EDA tools

 The following two subsections describe how to use the two flows.